flatiron-labs/book-club/the-managers-path/ch-6-managing-multiple-teams.md

 Role where you're managing multiple teams: Director of Engineering.

+## Time Management

+- Importance vs urgency
+- Two things not to cut:
+	- Meetings (with your team)
+	- 1:1s
+	- ^^ These give you first-hand insight into team health

 ## Delegation

+First two paragraphs of this section describe a GRIM reality.

 - Simple + Infrequent == do it yourself
 - Otherwise, delegate